 - Resolution: Min 240p

-- Frame rate: Minimum 25fps
+- Frame rate: No specification listed

 That’s it!
 Now you know how to upload video to Pinterest.
 Easy peasy, right?

 If you’re a video creator this is such a great tool for drawing in new followers.
 Create a board dedicated to your videos.
 Instead of titling it your blog videos get creative with the keyword search.
 Something like gluten-free recipe videos.